You are here

-“The New Jersey State Library is committed to ensuring that the people of the state have full and equitable access to information and services, and abundant opportunities to learn and create.
+"The New Jersey State Library is committed to ensuring that the people of the state have full and equitable access to the information resources they need to achieve their personal, educational and professional goals.
 We support the capacity of New Jersey’s libraries to contribute to this vision through our statewide investments in technological infrastructure and expertise, online electronic resources and resource sharing, and our support of the state’s Talking Book and Braille Center.”

 Search the Awarded Grants Database for additional details about awards in this state.

 View the IMLS funding by state report - New Jersey (PDF 1.04 MB) with additional information about all IMLS funding for this state (FY 2011 – FY 2016).